 Consolidate Attendee Transportation

-Whether your event is being held in a more remote location, will host a lot of out-of-town attendees, or simply is in an area with scarce parking, consider available transportation options to reduce travel-related carbon emissions.
+Whether your event is being held in a remote location, will host a lot of out-of-town attendees, or simply is in an area with scarce parking, consider available transportation options to reduce travel-related carbon emissions.
 Hosting a music festival at a large park outside of city limits?
 Or a comic-con that will have guests flying into town from across the country?
-What about a convention in a crowded city with limited parking?
+Maybe a convention in a crowded city where parking can be hard to find?
 Research options relative to your venue, and provide your attendees with multiple alternatives to driving themselves!
 Offering a shuttle service from central pickup locations, listing useful bus routes, and offering parking discounts for carpoolers are great ways to encourage reduced automobile traffic to your event.
 Plus, incorporating a virtual element can be another great tool in expanding your event’s reach, even to those who may not be able or willing to travel long distances.

 Move Toward Renewable Energy Sources